Klapý

 Klapý is a municipality and village in Litoměřice District in the Ústí nad Labem Region of the Czech Republic.
 It has about 500 inhabitants.

+Etymology

+The initial name of the village was Klepý.
+The name was derived from the Old Czech word klepati ('to drive an animal into a trap').
+In the 16th century, it was distorted to Klapý.
+The name is a rare example of a Czech toponym formed by adding the suffix -ý.

 Geography

 Klapý is located about 14 km southwest of Litoměřice and 26 km south of Ústí nad Labem.
-It lies in a flat agricultural landscape of the Lower Ohře Table.
+It lies in a flat agricultural landscape in the Lower Ohře Table.
 The highest point is the Hazmburk hill at 429 m above sea level.

 History

 The first written mention of Klapý is from 1197, when a part of the village was donated to the Teplá Abbey.
 In 1237, the abbey bought the second part of the village.
 In the second half of the 13th century, Klapý Castle was founded on a hill above the village.
 In 1300, the estate was owned by the Lichtemburk family.

 The Klapý estate was then shortly owned by King John of Bohemia, who sold it to the Zajíc of Valdek family.
 From 1341, the castle was known as Hazmburk and the family called themselves Zajíc of Hazmburk.
 The family held the Hazmburk estate until 1558, when they sold it to the Lobkowicz family.
 In 1586, the castle was described as abandoned and Klapý was a part of the Libochovice estate.
 In 1613, the estate was acquired by the Sternberg family.
 From 1676 until 1849, the estate was owned by the Dietrichstein family.